numbered-works/numbered-works.github.io/swamp-renewal/swamp-renewal.md

 ### 3. Peat Mine

 * Devoid of plant life.
 * At the northern end of the island, a [Peat Golem] digs fistfuls of peat from the earth.
-The golem carries the lumps of peat south, across the bridge to 1.
-Swamp Port, where it stacks them to dry.
+The golem carries the lumps of peat south, across the bridge to [1.
+Swamp Port], where it stacks them to dry.
 The golem repeats this sequence until nightfall.
 * *Wooden bridges to: the east ([4.
 Clearing Zone]), south ([1.
 Swamp Port]), and south-west ([2.
 Wizard’s Tower]).*

 ### 4. Clearing Zone

 * Swamp cedar and giant fungi forest to the south.
 The rest of the island has been cleared.
 * At the south of the island a [Swamp Golem] pulls an enormous tree out of the ground, carries it to the northern shore, and tosses it into the river.
 This sequence repeats all day.
 * To the north, a wide, low pile of uprooted trees and scrub spans the river and forms a crude dam.
 Water still flows through it, but the dam is beginning to have a noticeable effect on the water level in the swamp.
-* *Wooden bridge to: the west (3.
-Peat Mine).
-Stepping stones to: the east (5.
-Gas Farm) and south (6.
-Forest).*
+* *Wooden bridge to: the west ([3.
+Peat Mine]).
+Stepping stones to: the east ([5.
+Gas Farm]) and south ([6.
+Forest]).*

 ### 5. Gas Farm